Make and Zapier compared (and a better and easier alternative)

 Make has been pushing hard into AI territory.
 Here's where things stand in 2026:

-• Next-gen AI Agents are being fully integrated into the core Scenario Builder with a redesigned UI, a reasoning panel, and multimodal inputs (documents, images, audio) — a big step up from the original beta
+• Next-gen AI Agents are now built directly into the core Scenario Builder with a redesigned UI, a reasoning panel for step-by-step transparency, and multimodal inputs (documents, images, audio)

 • AI Toolkit for integrating AI models directly into your workflows